 - The increasing impact of the NDIS and employment in the disability sector

-- Participant choice and self-managed plans
+- Accessing participants with self-managed plans

-- Employment supports for mature aged participants
+- Employment supports for mature-aged participants

 - Evidence-based, innovative, capacity building and outcomes-focused supports that assist young people with disability find and keep a job